Fuchs Lubricants, a global manufacturer of automotive and industrial lubricants, is making big moves towards a cleaner, more energy-efficient future.

 These feasibility assessments provided a business case for bespoke energy efficiency upgrades through the VEU program’s Project Based Activity (PBA) method, such as upgrading hot water boilers, furnaces, ovens and dryers, by tailoring the best way forward to transition from gas to electricity.

-Homes and businesses which become more energy-efficient through the VEU program allows accredited providers create Victorian Energy Efficiency Certificates.
+Homes and businesses that become more energy-efficient through the VEU program allows accredited providers create Victorian Energy Efficiency Certificates.
 Each certificate represents one tonne of greenhouse gas prevented from entering our atmosphere.

-Energy retailers use the certificates to meet annual emissions targets set by the Victorian Government.
+Energy retailers are required to purchase certificates each year corresponding to their share of energy they sell and to meet annual emissions targets set by the Victorian Government.